gribbits/spartan/README.md

 # License
 Apache 2.0

-This Docker mage is deliberately free and opensouce, base distribution (Ubuntu) and packages, dependencies may be covered under different licenses that affect useage, distribution, linking, modification and permission.
-It is up to the user to use this Docker image consistent with all licensing aggreement herein.
+This Docker mage is free and open-source, base distribution (Ubuntu) and packages, dependencies may be covered under different licenses that affect usage, distribution, linking, modification and permission.
+It is up to the user to use this Docker image consistent with all licensing agreement herein.

 Nmap License
 https://nmap.org/npsl/